Inzhenerka/docs.getdbt.tech/website/blog/2025-05-28-dbt-fusion-engine-components.md

 License: ELv2

-This is the foundation of the Fusion engine - the code that lets you:
+This will be the foundation of the Fusion engine - the code that lets you:

 - Execute your `dbt seed/run/test/build`
 - Render your Jinja and create your DAG